akkartik/mu/vocabulary.md

 - `append-byte-hex`: writes textual representation of lowest byte in hex to a stream of bytes.
 Does not write a '0x' prefix.
 - `read-byte`: reads a single byte from a stream of bytes.
-- `read-grapheme`: reads a single unicode grapheme (up to 4 bytes containing a single code-point encoded in utf-8) from a stream of bytes.
+- `read-grapheme`: reads a single unicode grapheme (up to 4 bytes) from a stream of bytes.

 #### reading/writing hex representations of integers